-There are many options for each provision of a licence agreement, which will not only depend on the parties' agreement, but also the type of intellectual property right being licensed, the business' sector and the applicable law.
-However, there are also key provisions applicable to almost all licensing deals and which we intend to highlight in this section.
+There are many options for each provision of a licence agreement, which not only depend on the parties' agreement, but also the type of intellectual property right being licensed, the sector of business and the applicable law.
+However, there are key provisions applicable to most licensing deals and which we intend to highlight in this section.